Thelymitra alpicola

-Thelymitra alpicola, commonly called the alpine striped sun orchid, is a species of orchid that is endemic to eastern Australia.
+Thelymitra alpicola, commonly called alpine striped sun orchid, is a species of orchid that is endemic to eastern Australia.
 It has a single erect, dark green grass-like leaf and up to six relatively large, deep purplish blue flowers with darker streaks.
 It grows in subalpine to montane habitats.

 Description

 Thelymitra alpicola is a tuberous, perennial herb with a single erect, channelled, dark green linear to lance-shaped leaf 100-250 mm long and 4-13 mm wide, folded lengthwise with a purplish base.
 Up to six deep purplish blue flowers with darker veins, 20-30 mm wide are arranged on a flowering stem 150-500 mm tall.
 The sepals and petals are 8-14 mm long and 3-8 mm wide.
 The column is white or pale blue, 5-6 mm long and 2.5-4 mm wide with a brown collar.
 The lobe on the top of the anther is short and yellow with a lumpy back.
 The side lobes are parallel and yellow.
 The flowers are insect pollinated and open on hot days.
 Flowering occurs from October to January.